 Address the letter to the scholarship donor.

 Disbursement of scholarship award is contingent upon receipt of a thank you letter.
-This letter must be one single-sided page (8 ½ “x 11” sheet), original, and hand-signed.
+This letter must be one single-sided page (8 ½ “x 11” sheet), single spaced, with a handwritten signature.

 More information on thank you letters will be provided with the award notification, including the letter's deadline.